 Scoop It Up

 The heavy plastic used to make most detergent and bleach bottles is ideal for making an inexpensive scoop.
-When the bottle is empty, rinse it well well and use a utility knife or X-acto knife to cut around the circumference at the middle of the bottle.
-Use the bottle half with the handle to scoop up fertilizer, rock salt, pet waste, or to use as a dust pan.
+When the bottle is empty, rinse it well and use a utility knife or X-acto knife to cut around the circumference at the middle of the bottle.
+Use the bottle half with the handle to scoop up fertilizer, dirt, or even pet waste.

-If it gets messy or broken, toss in the recycle bin and make a new one.
+If it gets messy or broken, toss it in the recycle bin and make a new one.

 Weigh It Down

 Empty detergent bottles filled with sand or water can be used to hold down a tarp or portable sports equipment like a pitching net or basketball hoop.

 Fill It Up

 After rinsing the empty bottle very well, use the same techniques for creating a scoop, and then cut off the top part of detergent bottles to create a funnel for all those messy jobs such as filling the lawnmower with gasoline or changing the oil in equipment.
 The funnel can then be tossed in the recycle bin.Continue to 5 of 24 below.

 05 of 24